 I left both batches in the kitchen at our church.
-After the initial meeting in the chapel, it was time to get the brownies for the youth Sunday school class I was supposed to teach.
-Once I got to the kitchen, however, I noticed something amiss – a single brownie was missing from one of the trays.
+After the initial meeting in the chapel, it was time to get the brownies for the youth Sunday school class I was teaching.
+Once I got to the kitchen, however, I noticed something amiss – a single brownie was gone from one of the trays.
+Someone had stolen a rotten fish brownie!

-But wait!
-It was the rotten fish brownie tray!
 Ha!
-That blunder would be like a bank robber leaving a bank with a sack of cash and realizing in the getaway car that the teller gave him the trash bag from the bathroom instead.
-This miscreant snagged one of the brownies with onion, garlic, salt and cheese powder in it!
+That blunder would be like a bank robber leaving a bank with a sack of cash and realizing as they drove away that the teller gave them the trash bag from the bathroom instead.
+This miscreant had snagged one of the brownies with onion, garlic, salt and cheese powder in it!
 Ha ha ha ha ha!

-I started laughing out loud.
-If someone had snuck in and stolen a brownie, they would have stuffed it in his or her mouth and chewed as fast as they could (Don’t ask me how I know this, but food bandits don’t savor their plunder one bite at a time, they cram it in and get away from the crime scene).
+I started laughing out loud, and had another thought – If someone had come in and stolen a brownie, they would have stuffed it in their mouth and chewed as fast as they could (Don’t ask me how I know this, but food bandits don’t savor their plunder one bite at a time, they cram it in and quickly flee the crime scene).

 …check the trash!